Sweet Potato Crust Quiche with Spinach & Feta

 - High-protein: If you’d like, you can add meat to the recipe for additional protein and flavor.
 I suggest trying ham or bacon.
 To include meat, simply sprinkle the chopped meat over the spinach before pouring the egg mixture over top.
 Follow the same directions for baking.

-What You’ll Need to Make this Spinach and Feta Quiche with Sweet Potato Crust
+What You’ll Need to Make this Sweet Potato Crust Quiche with Spinach & Feta

 - Sweet potatoes: Sweet potatoes are the key ingredient for this recipe because they form the crust- and you can’t have a quiche without a crust (well, actually you can, but let’s pretend you can’t)!
 Despite your first thoughts, this sweet potato crust is actually really simple and easy to make.